Learning to Run: 10 Tips from a Run Coach

 8. Run with others

 Running with people gives you accountability and can make your miles more fun.
 Join a beginning runner’s group, run with a friend or family member, or train your dog to run with you.
-The company will help you enjoy your runs more and keep you motivated.
+The company will help you enjoy your runs more and have extra motivation.

 Insider Tip: Do at least one run a week with other runners.